DEFRA/defra-ruby-govpay/README.md

 The appropriate service class will be used based on the webhook type:

-- `GovpayWebhookPaymentService` for payment webhooks
+- `WebhookPaymentService` for payment webhooks
-- `GovpayWebhookRefundService` for refund webhooks
+- `WebhookRefundService` for refund webhooks

 ## Testing